 Excess sugar risks: Bananas are rich in glucose, sucrose, and fructose.
 If the chips are deep-fried, they will contain added fats.
 This explains why dogs shouldn’t eat a large amount of banana chips.
 Dried banana chips or fresh bananas are a better alternative to deep-fried banana chips coated with sugar and other unhealthy additives.

-Banana peel risks: Although dogs eat bananas, banana peels are known to cause stomach upsets and blockages.
+Banana peel risks: Although dogs eat bananas, banana peels are known to cause upset stomachs and blockages.
 This problem isn't common with large size dog breeds.
 Dogs can’t digest banana peels because of the tough skins and high fiber content.
 It's therefore, advisable to choose or prepare banana chips carefully.
 Some dogs vomit banana peels immediately or shortly after consumption.
 Others, mostly small dogs, and puppies may be unable to vomit.
 In such cases, a visit to the vet is inevitable.

 Diarrhea risks: Dried fruits can cause your dog to diarrhea because of high amounts of sugar.
 What's more, dogs also tend to diarrhea when fed oily foods.
 You should avoid deep-fried banana chips at all costs.